-14.6 Input Capture Unit
+14.5 Input Capture Unit

-The Timer/Counter incorporates an Input Capture unit that can capture external events and give them a time-stamp indicating time of occurrence.
-The external signal indicating an event, or multiple events, can be applied via the ICPn pin or alternatively, via the analog-comparator unit.
+The Timer/Counter incorporates an input capture unit that can capture external events and give them a time-stamp indicating time of occurrence.
+The external signal indicating an event, or multiple events, can be applied via the ICPn pin or alternatively, for the Timer/Counter1 only, via the Analog Comparator unit.
 The time-stamps can then be used to calculate frequency, duty-cycle, and other features of the signal applied.
 Alternatively the time-stamps can be used for creating a log of the events.

 The Input Capture unit is illustrated by the block diagram shown in Figure 14-3.
-The elements of the block diagram that are not directly a part of the Input Capture unit are gray shaded.
+The elements of the block diagram that are not directly a part of the input capture unit are gray shaded.
 The small "n" in register and bit names indicates the Timer/Counter number.